bbantal/branesta/docs/usage.rst

 Usage
 =====

-To diplay options, simply run the following line in terminaal
+To diplay options, simply run the following line in terminal:

 .. code-block:: console